Skate and BMX parks

 Robinson Reserve incidental facility

-Included as part of the new community playground at Robinson Reserve is a new incidental facility suitable for skate and scooter use, with surrounding picnic tables, shelters and an accessible drink fountain.
+Included as part of the community playground at Robinson Reserve is an incidental facility suitable for skate and scooter use, with surrounding picnic tables, shelters and an accessible drink fountain.
 The playground and incidental facility is located in the south west corner of the reserve with the closest access to the facility from Royal Street or Waterloo Street.

 For more information, please refer to the Robinson Reserve Community Playground Concept Design.